Updated: Jan 28

 8 Red Wines $15 and Under

 This scrumptious line up of red wines $15 and less will keep you stocked up for a while.
 Enjoy these wines with your favorite stews and steaks.
-Or get that fireplace going and snuggle up on the couch with a good book and a quality, inexpensive glass of red.
+Or get that fireplace going and snuggle up on the couch with a good book and a quality, affordable glass of red.
 Enjoy!